deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 ...
 ```

-**Error** - contains the last error that occurred when creating a node in a node group
+**Error** — contains the last error that occurred when creating a node in a node group.

 ## How do I make Werf ignore the Ready conditions in a node group?